-Signs of an allergic reaction to Avelox include hives, difficult breathing, swelling in your face or throat.
+Signs of an allergic reaction to Avelox include hives, difficulty breathing, and swelling in your face or throat.

 What other drugs will affect Avelox?

-Aantacids that contain magnesium or aluminum, didanosine, vitamin or mineral supplements containing aluminum, iron, magnesium, or zinc.
+Antacids that contain magnesium or aluminum, didanosine, vitamin, or mineral supplements containing aluminum, iron, magnesium, or zinc.